BREAKING NEWS! FURLONG VISION CORRECTION IS NOW OFFERING FDA APPROVED CORNEAL CROSS LINKING TREATMENT FOR KERATOCONUS PATIENTS

 What is Keratoconus?

 Keratoconus (KC) is a progressive disease that causes the degeneration and weakening of the structure of the cornea – the clear tissue that covers the front of the eye.
 A non-inflammatory disease that worsens over time, Keratoconus causes the normally round, dome-shaped cornea to thin, resulting in a cone-like bulge and progressive loss of vision.
 Corneal abnormalities severely affect everyday tasks like driving, watching television and reading.
 Patients with severe Keratoconus are unable to recognize even very close objects without glasses.
-With glasses or contacts, they may achieve only 20/100 or 20/200.
+With glasses or contacts, they usually achieve much better vision.
+However, in advanced cases they may not improve their vision beyond 20/100 or 20/200.

 The cause of Keratoconus is unknown but the disease is believed to be hereditary and therefore present from birth as a defect in collagen, the tissue that makes up most of the cornea.

 Keratoconus is not a common eye disease and has been estimated to occur in 1 out of every 1,000 persons worldwide with no known significant geographic, cultural or social pattern.
 Some experts believe the occurrence ratio may be even higher.

 Some cases of Keratoconus are also associated with Down’s syndrome.